pypeit/PypeIt/doc/wavetilts.rst

 value to every pixel in the science frame, one must measure the tilts of the arc lines (or sky lines) across the slits/orders.

-This process is orgainzed by the WaveTilts class which is primarily a wrapper to methocs in the artracewave.py module.
+This process is organized by the WaveTilts class which is primarily a wrapper to methods in the artracewave.py module.
 Here is the code flow:

   1. Extract an arc spectrum down the center of each slit/order